 Although Medicare will cover much of your cancer treatment, you may have to pay for wigs out of pocket because most Medicare plans don’t cover them.

-Original Medicare (Medicare Part A and Part B) doesn’t cover products or services that are used for aesthetic purposes.
+Original Medicare (Part A and Part B) does not cover products or services used for aesthetic purposes.

-Some private Medicare Advantage (Part C) plans do cover wigs, but guidelines vary from plan to plan.
+Some private Part C plans cover wigs, but guidelines vary from plan to plan.

-Medicare Part B covers some prosthetic devices known as durable medical equipment.
+Part B covers some prosthetic devices known as durable medical equipment (DME).

 • ostomy bags